|Translation of the Swedish course syllabus|

 |Language of instruction:||English|

 This course syllabus was validated by the Faculty Board for Social Sciences at Södertörn University on 2018-04-24 according to the stipulations in the Higher Education Ordinance.

-Bachelor's Degree in Journalism or the equivalent, and English B or the equivalent.
+Bachelor´s degree in a social sciences or humanities subject or the equivalent, plus English B or equivalent.

 Upon completion of the course, the student is able to:

 - Independently and critically describe and analyse the field of journalism studies

 - Thoroughly describe similarities and differences between journalism in different parts of the world, both as regards media content and the journalistic production processes and professional roles

 - Independently explore and problematise the historical and contemporary development of press freedom around the world

 - Analyse journalism’s position in relation to various fields of power from political, economic and global perspectives

 - Identify and compare challenges that journalism is confronted with in different societal systems